DonionZooimama/bhop_script/README.md

 Now if you have the scrpit running in the backgorund and you hit space you will auto hop.

+The script will automatically disable when using 'y' or 'u' to communicate in chat.
+It will enable once you hit enter.
-You can also disable and enable the script by hitting either 't' or enter i.e. '\n' this is just so when you hit 't' to typ in all chat you dont spam p's every time you hit space and once youre done you will hit enter and enable the script again.
+This is just so when you hit 'u' or 'y' to type in all chat you dont spam p's every time you hit the space bar.
+You can also use enter to toggle the script on and off if you dont want to use it at a certain point.

  ## Note this will not get you VAC banned but could get you overwatch banned so use at your own risk.